how can we help you?

 Life happens, we get it!
 Reschedule with 48 hours notice or more with no penalty.
 Within 48 hours, your non-refundable deposit will be issued back to you as store credit to use as a later date of your choosing or to apply towards a product.

-Our workshop is situated in a vibrant and historic neighborhood in the north section of Park Slope, Brooklyn.
-We encourage you to explore the magical brownstone architecture, shops and cultural destinations while you’re in town or waiting for your order to be ready.
+Our workshop is conveniently located in a the vibrant and historic neighborhood of Park Slope, Brooklyn.
+We encourage you to explore the magical brownstone architecture, small businesses and take in the cultural destinations while you’re in town or waiting for your order to be ready.